Fort Rucker Army Base

 1st Aviation Brigade; 110th Aviation Brigade, 23d Flying Training Sqdn

+Fort Rucker is a U.S. Army post located mostly in Dale County, Alabama with some small sections in Coffee, Geneva, and Houston counties.
+The main post has entrances from three bordering cities, Daleville, Ozark and Enterprise.
 The original name of the post was Ozark Triangular Division Camp, but before the camp was officially opened on 1 May 1942, the War Department named it Camp Rucker.
-The post was named in honor of Colonel Edmund W. Rucker, a Civil War Confederate officer, who was given the honorary title of “General,” and who became an industrial leader in Birmingham after the war.
+It was named in honor of Colonel Edmund W. Rucker, a Civil War Confederate officer, who was given the honorary title of “General,”.
+He became an industrial leader in Birmingham after the war.
 The name was changed to “Fort Rucker” in October 1955.

 The post is the primary flight training base for Army Aviation and is home to the United States Army Aviation Center of Excellence (USAACE) and the United States Army Aviation Museum.

 Training, doctrine, and testing are all key parts of the Army Aviation Center’s mission to develop Army Aviation’s capabilities.
 All Army Aviation training has been undertaken at Fort Rucker since 1973, as well as training of US Air Force and ally helicopter pilots and air crew.
 The Center is home to the US Army Aviation Technical Test Center (ATTC), which conducts developmental aircraft testing for Army Aviation.
 The United States Army Operational Test and Evaluation Command’s Test and Evaluation Coordination Office and TH-67 primary and instrument training are both located at Cairns Army Airfield.